PhD defense advice and resources03 Jan 2013

 Here is a long list of defense-specific articles that I found helpful:

-I’d love to hear in the comments if there are any resources that I should add to the list.
+I’d love to hear if there are any resources that I should add to the list.
 What do you remember from your defense that might help a fellow grad student?
 If you are a professor, what key advice do you give your grad students?